Optimal Potential Shaping on SE(3) via Neural ODEs on Lie Groups: Introduction

 However, a general approach for geometric machine learning in the context of dynamic systems on Lie groups is missing.
 We believe that such an approach would be of high interest, especially for control applications.
 In this paper, we address this issue by formalizing neural ODEs on Lie groups.

-Our contributions are 1.: the formulation of neural ODEs on any finite-dimensional Lie group, with a particular focus on matrix Lie groups; 2.: various computational simplifications related to the computation of gradients and second gradients on Lie groups and a reduced need for chart switches by moving sensitivity computations to the Lie algebra level; 3.: a \texttt{pytorch} \& \texttt{torchdyn} compatible algorithm for the optimization of a general potential energy shaping and damping injection control on $SE(3)$, for which stability is implemented as a design requirement; 4.: the formulation of a minimal exponential Atlas on the Lie group $SE(3)$.
+Our contributions are \begin{enumerate} \item the formulation of neural ODEs on any finite-dimensional Lie group, with a particular focus on matrix Lie groups; \item computational simplifications with respect to manifold neural ODEs through use of a compact equation to compute gradients on Lie groups, and reduced dimension with respect to non-intrinsic approaches on Lie groups \item a \texttt{pytorch} \& \texttt{torchdyn} compatible algorithm for the optimization of a general potential energy shaping and damping injection control on $SE(3)$, for which stability is implemented as a design requirement; available at \href{https://github.com/YPWotte/Lie_nODEs}{\texttt{github.com/YPWotte/Lie\_nODEs}}. \item the formulation of a minimal exponential Atlas on the Lie group $SE(3)$. \end{enumerate}

-The article is divided into two parts: first the formulation of neural ODEs on finite-dimensional matrix Lie groups, and second an extensive example of optimal potential energy shaping on $SE(3)$.
+The article is divided into two parts (see also Figure \ref{fig:overview}): first the formulation of neural ODEs on finite-dimensional matrix Lie groups, and second an extensive example of optimal potential energy shaping on $SE(3)$.

 Section \ref{sec:main_result} presents the main technical contribution of the article: the generalized adjoint method on Lie groups, which is at the heart of a gradient descent algorithm for dynamics optimization via neural ODEs on Lie groups.